Mo'unga (horse): Background

 Bred by Waikato Stud in New Zealand, Mo'unga was sold at the 2019 Karaka Yearling Sale.
 He was purchased for $325,000 by Aquis Farm and relocated to their property in Queensland, Australia.

 Racing career

-Mo'unga contested his first race on the 20 June 2020 at Gold Coast Racecourse in a 2-year-old Maiden race which he one by one length.
+Mo'unga contested his first race on June 20, 2020 at Gold Coast Racecourse in a 2-year-old Maiden race which he won by one length.
 He was successful in his next two starts at Newcastle and Rosehill before finishing in 7th placing behind Ole Kirk in the Caulfield Guineas.
-Jockey Damien Oliver said after the race, "I thought he ran well.
+Jockey Damien Oliver said after the race: "I thought he ran well.
 He’s going to be a really nice horse next preparation with a bit of give in the ground."

 In December 2020 it was announced that Mo'unga would change trainers from Chris Waller to Annabel Neasham.